Stop building board decks by hand

 Every quarter, someone spends a day pulling numbers from tickets, writing milestone summaries from memory, and dragging boxes around in PowerPoint.
 By the time the deck is done, half the data is already stale.

-GoalPath's PowerPoint Roadmap Export builds the entire presentation from your live project data.
-One click, and you have a polished .pptx ready to present — milestones, forecasts, progress, team structure, and narratives written in the language your board expects.
+GoalPath builds the entire presentation from your live project data.
+One click, and you have a polished .pptx ready to present: milestones, Gantt timelines, dependency diagrams, forecasts, and narratives written in the language your board expects.

 How it works

-3. Pick your theme, milestone limit, and whether to include dependencies
+- Pick your theme, timeframe, and whether to include narratives

-The deck opens with a Now / Next / Later overview — milestones laid out in three columns so anyone can see what's happening, what's coming, and what's further out.
-Each card shows the name and forecast date.
+Milestones laid out in three columns so anyone can see what's happening, what's coming, and what's further out.
+Each card shows the name, status, and forecast date.

 One slide per milestone

-• A narrative explaining what was accomplished, what's ahead, and what risks exist — written in investor-friendly language, not ticket jargon
+- A narrative explaining what was accomplished, what's ahead, and what risks exist, written in board-friendly language

 Milestones are ordered by status: in progress first, then planned, then concepts.